mang0kitty/blog-1/content/post/recipe-for-a-monitoring-service.md

 The purpose of grouping isn't to ensure that you catch everything under the banner of a single incident, but rather to help reduce the human workload of managing incidents by aggregating a large number of events into a small number of incident entries.

 ### Context Collection
-While filtering and grouping of alerts will get you most of the way towards a functional stack and will certainly provide you with a much more managable NOC dashboard, if you really want to provide an offering that drives organizational value, you're going to want to differentiate yourself from everything else out there that does "AI powered alerting"...
+While filtering and grouping of alerts will get you most of the way towards a functional stack and will certainly provide you with a much more manageable NOC dashboard, if you really want to provide an offering that drives organizational value, you're going to want to differentiate yourself from everything else out there that does "AI powered alerting"...
 Yes [Moogsoft](https://www.moogsoft.com/), I'm looking at you!

 The best way to provide this value add is to expose contextual information that an engineer would need to seek out in their process of identifying and triaging the problem.
 This might mean collecting related logs and injecting them into your alert, or showing the system metrics that preceded a rise in application latency.
 You might gather information from your runbooks for the service, find recent occurrences of the same or similar problems to draw useful information from and provide a list of recent changes made.
 All of these things can help an engineer quickly and accurately track down why a service is encountering problems before they have even clicked the **Acknowledge** button on their pager.